Saif7M/Advance-Linux-Bash-Scripts/README.md

     ✅ Use Case: Helps detect brute-force attacks and blocks attackers.

-- Backup automation
+- Backup automation - 4️⃣ Automated Backup Script
-- Kubernetes pod auto-restart
+  ✅ Purpose: Automates database or file backups.
+  ✅ Use Case: Ensures production data is regularly backed up.

+- Kubernetes pod auto-restart - 5️⃣ Kubernetes Pod Auto-Restart on Crash ✅ Purpose: Checks if any pod is in CrashLoopBackOff and restarts it.
+  ✅ Use Case: Ensures high availability of microservices in Kubernetes.